-Despite their fierce rivalry, Evert and Navratilova would stay friends.
+Despite their fierce rivalry, Evert and Navratilova would remain close friends years after their retirement.
 “Martina is definitely one of my closest friends right now.
 We have no competition.
 There’s no tension in our relationship whatsoever.
 It’s a freeing kind of a feeling,”, said Evert to apnews.com.

 “It would not have been the same without you,” Navratilova told her friend in an Instagram chat in 2020.
 “We were able to pull for each other and be there together.
 It probably solidified our friendship, when you look back.”

-Evert would retire from professional tennis 12 months later, at the end of 1989, finishing her career with a win over young Conchita Martinez (6-3, 6-2), in the final of the Fed Cup.
+Evert would retire from professional tennis 12 months later, at the end of 1989, finishing her career with a win over young Conchita Martinez (6-3, 6-2), in the Fed Cup final.

 Navratilova would clinch her 18th and final Grand Slam title at Wimbledon in 1990, defeating Zina Garrison in the final (6-4, 6-1).
 She would retire in 1994, but in 2000, Navratilova would come back on the tour, playing essentially doubles.